maplibre/maplibre-navigation-android/CONTRIBUTING.md

 If you want to contribute code:

-1. Please familiarize yourself with the [install process](https://www.mapbox.com/android-docs/navigation/overview/#install-the-navigation-sdk).
+1. Please familiarize yourself with the [install process](README.md).

-2. Ensure that existing [pull requests](https://github.com/mapbox/mapbox-navigation-android/pulls) and [issues](https://github.com/mapbox/mapbox-navigation-android/issues) don’t already cover your contribution or question.
+2. Ensure that existing [pull requests](https://github.com/maplibre/maplibre-navigation-android/pulls) and [issues](https://github.com/maplibre/maplibre-navigation-android/issues) don’t already cover your contribution or question.

 3. Pull requests are gladly accepted.
 If there are any changes that developers should be aware of, please update the [change log](CHANGELOG.md)

-4. Mapbox uses checkstyle to enforce good Java code standards, Make sure to read the [wiki entry](https://github.com/mapbox/mapbox-navigation-android/wiki/Setting-up-Mapbox-checkstyle) and setup.
-CI will fail if your PR contains any mistakes.
+4. ~~We use checkstyle to enforce good coding standards.
+CI will fail if your PR contains any issues.~~ Lints are currently disabled; PRs welcome to improve the situation.
+Unit tests still run though!

+## Getting started building

+You can check out the repo and build locally using Android Studio or the gradle wrapper CLI, just as with any other Kotlin/Java project.
+Do note however that currently the lints fail, so you should run build excluding lints.
+For example: `./gradlew build -x lint`.

 ## Adding or updating a localization